 Using tears to test for biomarkers is not a new idea.
 In addition to protecting your eyes, tears contain a variety of large proteins and their composition can change with disease.
 Indeed, researchers have been exploring their usefulness in finding biomarkers for Parkinson’s disease and diabetic peripheral neuropathy.

-Research on correlation between tears and blood
+Research on correlation between tears, glucose and blood

 A new study shows that analyzing the tears of people with diabetes could be a potential method to monitor their blood sugar levels without the need for invasive alternatives that rely on blood testing.